 Theme: This SeaWorld Orlando water park is inspired by the South Seas and the animals that live there.
 The wildlife and culture is woven into every aspect of the park.

 Frog Family Opinion: Aquatica is one amazing water park!
 Where else can you zip down an enclosed slide with real dolphins swimming alongside you?
 Aquatica is absolutely abundant with tropical theming, slides and activities for all ages.
-Tad loves racing his dad, Leap, on body slides like Taumata Racer.
+Tad loves racing his dad, Leap, on body slides such as Taumata Racer.
 I have fun on Ihu’s Breakway Falls drop slide.
 The entire Frog Family loves the tube rides we can enjoy as a family such as Walhalla Wave and Ray Rush.
 When we need a break, we rent a cabana for some shade and mid-day naps.

 Bottom line: It’s in a tight race for Orlando's top water park.
 The live animal interactions — TURTLES YO — push it to the top of the list for us.
 There are several ticket options to visit Aquatica and all of SeaWorld Orlando parks.

 Theme: Legend has it that the fictional "waturi" people discovered this tropical paradise on the edge of the world with the help of a mystical fish after traversing the ocean in search of a new home.
 The volcano itself has a backstory that begins with fiery god Krakatau, who couldn't contain his adventurous daughter, Tai Nui, who fell in love with local native Kala.
 Krakatau banished Kala to the moon, and Tai Nui's grieving tears became the sea.
 Seeing his daughter's heartbreak, Krakatau sought to make amends, reuniting the young lovers by pulling the earth to the sky.
 His rage and jealousy remain inside the volcano.